UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab1.md

 >
 > Let's start from the top!
 >
-> Because I wanted to support multiple challenges being executed in parallel, I built a primitive task scheduler.
+> Because I wanted to support multiple challenges being executed in parallel, I built a primitive task-based framework.
 Each challenge is built as a self-contained task.
 The main loop() function calls every task's loop function sequentially every millisecond.
+I'm not sure one could call it a primitive task scheduler though.
 >
 > This organization allows each task to have its own self contained logic that executes in parallel.
 In exchange, however, tasks may not call blocking functions without suspending the execution of all other tasks. *This means I could not call the delay() function in tasks without potentially breaking other tasks!*
 >